DKW F102: General

 The F102 was initially available as a two-door sedan from March 1964 with four door cars joining them on the production line in January 1965.
 While the design of its predecessor, the Auto Union 1000, essentially came from the late 1930s, the F102 was a newly designed vehicle with a unibody and - in keeping with contemporary taste - with large glass surfaces and little chrome.
 The new price of the two-door sedan was DM 7,200.

 The vehicle has a front suspension on double wishbones with torsion bars.
-The rear torsion crank axle (rigid axle) hangs on longitudinally installed support levers (trailing arms), which are sprung from a transverse torsion bar.
+The rigid rear axle hangs on trailing arms and is sprung by a transverse torsion bar.
 If the compression is uneven, the axle beam twists and acts as a stabilizer.
-A Panhard rod is used for lateral guidance.
+A Panhard rod is used for lateral location.

-Since the axle takes up a lot of space, the tank is housed behind it in the floor of the trunk, where the spare wheel is also located behind the rear seat's back.
+Since the axle takes up a lot of space, the fuel tank is housed behind it in the floor of the boot, whilst the spare wheel is located behind the rear seat back.

-Like its predecessors, the F102 was equipped with a (then) state-of-the-art three-cylinder two-stroke in-line engine.
-The two-stroke mixture was generated by the new "fresh oil system" developed jointly with Bosch, which automatically mixes the lubricant with the gasoline from a separate oil tank in the engine compartment, which should simplify refueling and reduce oil consumption.
+Like its predecessors, the F102 was equipped with what was then a state-of-the-art two-stroke straight-three engine.
+The two-stroke mixture was generated by the new "fresh oil system" developed jointly with Bosch, which automatically mixes the lubricant with the gasoline from a separate oil tank in the engine compartment, which simplified refueling and reduced oil consumption.
 The driver could fill up with pure gasoline with no added oil.